 Shree Sagarmatha Higher Secondary School Bung

-The school serves around 800 local students and is one of the largest schools in the Everest Region, however despite serving such a huge population of children, the school has lacked adequate infrastructure and resources to sustain the requirements necessary to provide a high quality education.
-When CITC first approached the school in 2012, the students were found studying in temporary learning shelters built of bamboo and many of the students were found playing in the school ground, as they didn’t have teachers inside their classrooms.
+CITC is proud to announce that a further 6 new and 2 refurbished classrooms including gender friendly toilets have been completed at Shree Sagarmatha Secondary School in the village of Bung.
+Serving around 800 local students, the school is one of the largest in the Everest Region, however despite serving such a huge population of children, the school has previously lacked adequate infrastructure and resources to sustain the requirements necessary to provide a high quality education.
+When CITC first approached the school in 2012, the students were found studying in temporary learning shelters built of bamboo and many of the students were found playing in the grounds, as they didn’t have teachers inside their classrooms.
 There were no basic sanitary facilities or a clean drinking water system at the school.